henrylawson/photish/README.md

 1. Crawls the `photos` directory for photos and metadata
 1. Creates a site structure of Collection, Album(s), Photo(s) and Image(s)
-1. Copies all files in the `site` folder **not** beginning with an `_` (underscore) to the `output` folder as these are viewed as "static" assets
+1. Copies all files in the `site` folder **not** beginning with an `_` (underscore) to the `output` folder as these are viewed as "static" assets.
+   That is, folders like `_templates` are ignored
 1. Renders the HTML _index_ file(s) for the Collection, Album(s), Photo(s) and
    Image(s) to the `output` folder
 1. Converts all Photo(s) to the configured quality versions, writing various